smartdevicelink/sdl_evolution/proposals/0189-Restructuring-OnResetTimeout.md

 ## Potential downsides
   * These changes would remove OnResetTimeout from _UI_ and _TTS_ interfaces.
+As a result, this will cause a major version change to both _HMI API_ and _Core_.

 ## Impact on existing code
-* HMI API needs to be updated
+* HMI API needs to be updated so that _onResetTimeout_ is removed from _UI_ and _TTS_ interfaces.
+These changes would be made to _HMI API_ and _Core_ for a new major version.
+Till then these _functions_ would still be supported.
 * SDL core needs to be updated

 ## Alternatives considered